FCOO/fcoo-application/README.md

 For standalone apps we use localStorage for persisting state.

 #### `window.fcoo.settings` [Object]
-Contains the data and methods to get and set setiings for the user.
+Contains the data and methods to get and set settings for the user.
 See [fcoo/fcoo-settings](https://github.com/FCOO/fcoo-settings) for details

 ### CSS Classes